amwangale/Flo-Rel-Net/README.md

 # How to run

-Currently there are two programs:
+Currently there are three programs:

  - A Python simulator that demonstrates the software pipeline from collecting data to transmitting it

- - A C program which actually runs on the device, but will not work without the necessary hardware
+ - Two C program which actually run on the device, but will not work without the necessary hardware

 ## Requirements